 When you think of gorgeous plants to nurture throughout the growing season, you probably picture flowering plants.
-Coleus (Solenostemon spp. or Plectranthus spp.) are grown for their striking foliage, which helps make a bold garden statement.
+Coleus (Solenostemon spp. or Plectranthus spp.), however, are instead grown for their striking foliage, which helps make a bold garden statement.
 They are tender perennials, typically grown as annuals outside their native Southeast Asia.

 Coleus can survive in sun or shade, but different cultivars have different preferences.
 Full sun bleaches color out of the leaves of shade-loving coleus, and full shade makes the colors on sun-tolerant cultivars more subdued.
 Cultivars that grow well in shade include 'Black Magic,' 'Fishnet Stockings,' and 'Sunset.'
 Cultivars that prefer sunny conditions include 'Alabama Sunset,' 'Pineapple' and 'Solar Shadow.'